LKay/html-webpack-root-element-plugin/README.md

 Plugin for [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) to output top level root html element.

-This is especially usuful for front end frameworks such as [React](https://reactjs.org/) or [Angular](https://angular.io/) when you want to mount and render your application to top level element and not directly with `<body/>`.
+This is especially usuful for front end frameworks such as [React](https://reactjs.org/) or [Angular](https://angular.io/) when you want to mount and render your application to top level element and not directly into `<body/>`.

 Table of Contents
 -----------------